South Western Railway, Western Australia: Timber tramways

 Several timber mills used to operate along the railway, each with their own access to the mainline.
 Many of these mills operated extensive timber tramways that fed significant quantities of timber to the railway.

 Operations

 Passenger

-The Transperth commuter rail Armadale Line operates a frequent passenger service at the Perth end of the route.
+The Transperth commuter rail Armadale Line operates a frequent electric passenger service along the railway from Perth to Byford.

-Beyond Armadale the only passenger service on the line is The Australind.
-It traverses the entire length of the line from Perth to Bunbury twice a day in each direction, taking about 2 hours and 30 minutes each way.
+Beyond Byford, the only passenger service on the line is The Australind.
+It has been closed since November 2023 due to upgrade works on the Armadale Line section, and is due to resume with new rolling stock in early 2026.
+Before its temporary closure, it traversed the entire length of the line from Perth to Bunbury twice a day in each direction, taking about 2 hours and 30 minutes each way.
 Other named trains that previously operated on the line were the Bunbury Belle and The Shopper.